INFO

 Extra processing has some additional options when combining starless and stars images.

-To use Extra processing option combine you need to have starless and stars image open in the desktop.
+To use the Extra processing option combine you need to have starless and stars images open on the desktop.
 Starless image must be selected as the target image.

-Using the select button it is possible to manually select stars image from images open in the desktop.
+Using the select button it is possible to manually select the stars image from images open on the desktop.

 Creating mosaics